Shop Subscribe

 Inclusive Solutions to Support Social & Emotional Learning

-Schools can help play a pivotal role in addressing mental health issues for children and adolescents.
-Many districts are implanting ESSER Funds to support better practices such as implanting a Trauma Informed Schools approach, increasing counseling and behavior staff services, and creating more supportive learning environments.
+Schools can play a pivotal role in addressing mental health issues for children and adolescents.
+Many districts have implemented ESSER Funds to support better practices such as implementing a Trauma Informed Schools approach, increasing counseling and behavior staff services, and creating more supportive learning environments.
 According to the Collaborative for Academic Social and Emotional Learning (CASEL.org) there are five core competencies involved in creating a developmental framework for students to thrive personally and academically.
 These are self-awareness, self-management, responsible decision-making, relationship skills, and social awareness.

 Here are a few inclusive solutions that may help support these concepts: